neondatabase/website/content/docs/connect/connection-pooling.md

 When [Autoscaling](../introduction/autoscaling) is enabled, `max_connections` is calculated based on the minimum compute size you selected in your Autoscaling configuration.
 </Admonition>

  Even with the largest compute size, the `max_connections` limit may not be sufficient for some applications.
 To increase the number of connections that Neon supports, you can use _connection pooling_.
-Neon supports connection pooling with all plans, including the Free Tier.
+All Neon plans, including the Free Tier, support connection pooling.

 ## Connection pooling